unixhead/Misc-Modbus-Security/README.md

 # Misc-Modbus-Security

+Software developed by OTNSS, please visit https://otnss.co.uk to find out more or request official support.
+Do feel free to post any issues/queries here and I will endeavour to help.

 A new standard has been published for a version of Modbus/TCP that uses mTLS to add a layer of security on top: https://modbus.org/docs/MB-TCP-Security-v21_2018-07-24.pdf

 This is a proof of concept for a Modbus/TCP Security proxy service, allowing clients that talk the new secure protocol to communicate with legacy Modbus/TCP services that do not support it.